Octaze0406/Recruitment-2/BANDIT.md

 ---

-to scan whihc has the ssl we use nmap with sV-which tells it to do a detection scan : nmap sV (hostname) -p range after finding the port using ssl ,use openssl to connect to it on the port.
+to scan whihc has the ssl we use nmap with sV-which tells it to do a detection scan : nmap sV (hostname) -p range

+WHAT IS SSL- The SSL protocol, which stands for Secure Sockets Layer, is a cryptographic protocol designed to provide secure communication over a computer network. after finding the port using ssl ,use openssl to connect to it on the port.